Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Community kitchens: A collective kitchen where groups of people come together to participate in planning, cooking, and sharing affordable, healthy meals.90

-Compactness: using less land and resources in development, contributing to higher density residential areas and mixed land use.
+Compactness: using less land and resources in development, contributing to higher density residential areas and Mixed land use.

 Complete neighbourhood design: ensures that home, employment, schools, services, parks, and recreation and leisure venues are easily accessible.